A geometric distortion solution specifically for historical observations and its implementation: Results

 \section{Results}

-We verified the accuracy of the GD model obtained through our method by comparing it with the GD model determined using a well-established method \citep{Peng2012, Wang2019}.
-Furthermore, the application of our method in reducing the observations of Himalia (J6) and the binary GSC02038-0293 was presented to demonstrate its advantages.
+Compared with the GD model determined by the well-established method \citep{Peng2012, Wang2019}, the accuracy of the GD model obtained through our method is verified.
+Furthermore, our method is applied to reduce observations of Himalia (J6) and GSC02038-00293 to demonstrate its advantages.
+The computed positions of J6 and GSC02038-00293 are retrieved from Institute de M$\rm\acute{e}$chanique C$\rm\acute{e}$leste et de Calcul des $\rm\acute{E}$ph$\rm\acute{e}$m$\rm\acute{e}$rides (IMCCE) and Gaia DR3, respectively.